Fine compactified Jacobians of reduced curves

 \item There exists a sheaf $\wh{\I}$ on $\X\times_{\Spec R_X} \bJbar_{\X}$ such for every $\F\in \bJbar_{\X}^*(T)$ there exists a unique $\Spec R_X$-map $\alpha_{\F}:T\to \bJbar_{\X}$ with the property that $\F=(\id_{\X}\times \alpha_{\F})^*(\wh{\I})\otimes \pi_2^*(N)$ for some $N\in \Pic(T)$, where $\pi_2:\X\times_{\Spec R_X} T\to T$ is the projection onto the second factor.
 The sheaf $\wh{\I}$ is uniquely determined up to tensor product with the pullback of an invertible sheaf on $\bJbar_{\X}$ and it is called a \emph{universal sheaf} on $\bJbar_{\X}$.\\ Moreover, the restriction of $\wh{\I}$ to $X\times \bJbar_X$ is equal to a universal sheaf as in Fact \ref{F:huge-Jac}\eqref{F:huge3}.

-\end{enumerate} \end{fact} \begin{proof} Part \eqref{F:univ-Jac1}: the representability of the \'etale sheafification of $\bJbar_{\X}^*$ by an algebraic space $\bJbar_{\X}$ locally of finite type over $\Spec R_X$ follows from \cite[Thm.
+\end{enumerate} \end{fact} \begin{proof} Part \eqref{F:univ-Jac1}: the representability of the \'etale sheafification (and hence of the fppf sheafification) of $\bJbar_{\X}^*$ by an algebraic space $\bJbar_{\X}$ locally of finite type over $\Spec R_X$ follows from \cite[Thm.
 7.4]{AK}, where it is proved for the moduli functor of simple sheaves, along with the fact that being torsion free and rank-1 is an open condition.
 From \cite[Cor.
 52]{est1}, it follows that $\bJbar_{\X}$ becomes a scheme after an \'etale cover of $\Spec R_X$.
 However, since $R_X$ is strictly henselian (being a complete local ring with algebraically closed residue field), then $\Spec R_X$ does not admit non trivial connected \'etale covers (see \cite[Sec.
 2.3]{BLR}); hence $\bJbar_{\X}$ is a scheme.
-The fact that $\bJbar_{\X}$ satisfies the existence part of the valuative criterion for properness follows from \cite[Thm.
+The scheme $\bJbar_{\X}$ satisfies the existence part of the valuative criterion for properness by \cite[Thm.
 32]{est1}.
-Since $\bJ_{\X}^*$ is an open subfunctor of $\bJbar_{\X}^*$, it follows that $\bJbar_{\X}$ contains an open subscheme $\bJ_{\X}$ which represents the \'etale sheafification of $\bJ_{\X}^*$.
-The smoothness of $\bJ_{\X}$ over $\Spec R_X$ follows from \cite[Sec.
-8.4, Prop.
-2]{BLR}.
-The last assertion of part \eqref{F:univ-Jac1} is obvious.

-Part \eqref{F:univ-Jac2} follows from \cite[Thm.
+The fact that $\bJbar_{\X}$ represents also the Zariski sheafification of $\bJbar_{\X}^*$ follows from \cite[Thm.